Dintero/Dintero.Checkout.WooCommerce.V2/readme.txt

 1. The plugin settings screen where you set up the details to connect to Dintero.

 == Changelog ==
+= 2023.03.09    - version 1.5.1 =
+* Fix           - Email notification should now be sent as expected when changing order status from "Manual review" provided that email notifications is enabled in the WooCommerce settings.
+* Fix           - Fixed an issue where placing an order failed when the shipping address fields were unset, and Embedded Dintero Checkout was used.
+* Tweak         - A blank character is used as a placeholder when shipping first and last name is not available.
+Previously, this was "N/A".

 = 2023.02.01    - version 1.5.0 =
 * Feature       - Manually changing the order status to "Refunded" will now refund the corresponding Dintero order.
 This behavior must be enabled in the plugin's settings (see "Refund by changing order status").
 * Fix           - Delay filling placeholder data until the purchase is about to be finalized.
 This fixes the issue with first and last name having "N/A" as a value for certain B2B purchases.